Speech and Language

 Most speech-language pathology services in BC are provincially funded and delivered through the Ministry of Health, Ministry of Children and Family Development (MCFD), and through school districts (Ministry of Education).
 Government-funded services have limited budgets, and children or adults with speech, language or swallowing problems usually need to wait for services.
 Children may not get to the top of the list before they age-out of services.
 SLPs who work in hospitals, health centres, child development centres and schools would like to be able to provide services in a timely way to everyone needing services, but this is not the reality.
 Although SLPs make effective and efficient use of their time and expertise, waitlists do exist and wait times will depend on the demand for services.
 If you are concerned about lack of availability of services, you may wish to contact your MLA.
 Consumers have a stronger voice than professional associations in advocating for change.

-In order to practice in BC, an SLP has to be a registrant with the College of Speech and Hearing Health Professionals of BC (CSHHPBC).
+In order to practice in BC, an SLP has to be a registrant with the College of Health and Care Professionals of BC (CHCPBC).
 Check the registry to insure that the individual is listed.

 For your protection, we recommend that you contact the College if an unqualified person is posing as an SLP.

-BCASLPA is a member-driven association; we do not respond directly to concerns or complaints from consumers.
+Speech and Hearing BC is a member-driven association; we do not respond directly to concerns or complaints from consumers.
 Most concerns about services received from your speech-language pathologist, audiologist, or supportive personnel can be resolved through dialogue with the service provider.
-If the matter is not resolved to your satisfaction or you do not feel able to discuss the matter with the service provider, then contact the College of Speech and Hearing Health Professionals of BC.
-The CSHHPBC is the official regulatory group for three related groups of professionals: audiologists, hearing instrument practitioners, and speech-language pathologists.
+If the matter is not resolved to your satisfaction or you do not feel able to discuss the matter with the service provider, then contact the College of Health and Care Professionals of BC.
+The CHCPB is the official regulatory group for three related groups of professionals: audiologists, hearing instrument practitioners, and speech-language pathologists.
 A major purpose of the College is to protect the public and listen to your concerns.

 Please contact them at:

-College of Speech and Hearing Health Professionals of BC
+College of Health and Care Professionals of BC

 SLPs will list their university degree, typically as MSc (Master of Science) or MA (Master of Arts), depending on the University program.
 If the professional has a doctorate, you will see Ph.D.
 In most cases, professionals only list their highest degree.

-RSLP (Registered Speech-Language Pathologist) means that the person is registered with the College of Speech and Hearing Health Professionals of BC and is licensed to practice in BC.
+RSLP (Registered Speech-Language Pathologist) means that the person is registered with the College of Health and Care Professionals of BC and is licensed to practice in BC.
 The speech-language pathologist may have completed additional professional training to become certified in certain specialty areas.
 They will note this at the end of their title, for example “Certified in Voice Restoration (Voice Prostheses)”.

 SLP(C) or Certified in Speech-Language Pathology by SAC means that the professional is a certified member of our national association, Speech-Language and Audiology Canada.